 Electrical cardioversion is the best initial option although flecainide can be used to chemically cardiovert.

-It is a useful diagnostic tool as well as a treatment in the setting of a narrow complex tachycardia
+Adenosine is a purine nucleoside that, administered intravenously, causes transient complete AV node blockade.
+It is a useful diagnostic tool as well as a treatment in the setting of a narrow complex tachycardia.

-NOTE – adenosine is safe in pregnancy.
-It can also usually be used safely in asthmatics unless they have brittle severe asthma.
+It can also usually be used safely in asthmatics unless they have brittle severe asthma

 Effects of adenosine